Facility Maintenance: Key Goals, Examples & Job Roles

 Job Roles in Facility Maintenance

-Several job roles fall under the facility maintenance umbrella.
+Several maintenance job roles fall under the facilities umbrella.
 We’ve already touched briefly on a few of them, but we’ll explore the distinct responsibilities of each below.

 Since facility maintenance is somewhat broad and technically covers the duties of several roles, the field is further broken down into different areas to be managed separately.
-Three positions which are encompassed by facility maintenance include: facility manager, property manager and maintenance technician.
+Three positions that make up facility maintenance teams include: facility manager, property manager and maintenance technician.
 Let’s take a closer look at each.

 Facility Manager

 A facility manager works to ensure that processes within a building or organization work efficiently and that personnel or tenants are comfortable.
 Technically, the position covers multiple disciplines to improve aspects of office or residential life in the areas of functionality and safety.
 Some niches that facility management works within include employee engagement, health and well-being, and sustainability.
+We often see facility managers act as the connective tissue between operations, maintenance teams and leadership — especially when priorities compete.
 This position benefits most from using a facility management software.

 Responsibilities: Planning and coordinating work orders for installations and refurbishments; managing and evaluating equipment to meet health and safety standards; forecasting the facility’s future needs; supervising teams across business divisions to ensure a harmonious work environment.